CopyTranslator/CopyTranslator/docs/support/contributing.md

 ### Context menu system
-For both focus mode, contrast mode, and tray, we generate menu on real time. they share the same `BaseMenu` object, but the content of the menu can be different according to the context.
+For both focus mode, contrast mode, and tray, we generate menu online.
+They share the same `BaseMenu` object, but the content of the menu can be different according to the context.

-### Notification on Windows
+### Notification
-In vue.config.js
+In `vue.config.js`
 ```js
 builderOptions: {
   appId: "com.copytranslator.copytranslator"